 The church in Llanfihangel Rogiet was built in the 13th century and enlarged in the next century.
+The next construction works took place at the turn of the 15th and 16th centuries, when the tower was most likely erected.
 A thorough renovation was carried out at the beginning of the 20th century.
-During it, the northern aisle was rebuilt, and two medieval tombstones and a hole allowing the see presbytery (hagioscope), were discovered.
+During it, the northern aisle, ruined since the mid-18th century, was rebuilt, and two medieval tombstones and a hole allowing the see presbytery (hagioscope), were discovered.

 Website wikipedia.org, St Michael and All Angels Church, Llanfihangel Rogiet.